samsaid/CSE412-Airline-Tickets/README.md

 Done!
 Now you can begin development. :) To begin developing on the front end, open VS Code and locate to client/src/App.js

-#### How to push changes made on the application
+### Pushing changes
 Once you have made changes, use these commands in the project folder /CSE412-Airline-Tickets/.
-These commands must be done in order to complete the entire process of saving the changes from your local environment to the desired branch.
+These commands must be done in order to complete the entire process of saving the changes from your local environment to the main branch.

 - Add all files that were changed to staging area.
 Alternative: "git add < filename >" for a specific file only:
     ```